HoangTienHoa/2FA_Authentication_NodeJS/README.md

 # 2FA_Authentication_NodeJS
-A login feature using Two Factor Authentication.
+A login feature using Two Factor Authentication. </br>
-Using Speakeasy for generating one time password - OTP.
+Using Speakeasy for generating one time password - OTP.</br>
-Using Google Authenticator to show OTP.
+Using Google Authenticator to show OTP.</br>

 # Run
     npm i